gerardocampo/aws-alerts-rootuser/README.md

 # aws-alerts-rootuser

 Purpose:
-It is advised not to use the AWS Root account, except for tasks that require it.[^1]
+It is advised not to use the AWS Root account[^1], except for tasks that require it.[^2]

 With this, email alerts will be sent whenever the AWS Root account is used.

-This CloudFormation template will use a .Zip file archive in an S3 bucket, which has a Python Lambda function[^2], and will create the following resources:
+This CloudFormation template will use a .Zip file archive in an S3 bucket, which has a Python Lambda function[^3], and will create the following resources:
 - CF Stack
 - EventBridge Rule